HEAL/cedar-form-docs/docs/data.md

 # Data

-**This section ONLY APPLIES to studies answering “Yes” to “Will your study collect or produce data?” in the Data Availability form section.
-Contact heal-support@datacommons.io for questions or support.**

 **Resources:**

 * See the full metadata model in [PDF](https://github.com/HEAL/heal-metadata-schemas/blob/main/for-investigators-how-to/study-level-metadata-fields/study-metadata-schema-for-humans.pdf) or [Markdown](https://github.com/HEAL/heal-metadata-schemas/blob/main/for-investigators-how-to/study-level-metadata-fields/study-metadata-schema-for-humans.md).
 * See the [Data](https://github.com/HEAL/heal-metadata-schemas/blob/main/for-investigators-how-to/study-level-metadata-fields/study-metadata-schema-for-humans.md#:~:text=WV%27%2C%20%27WY%27%5D.-,data,-(object)) element of the full metadata model.
-* See the definition for each field in the Human Condition Applicability element, and allowed answer options, by clicking the bold field names below.
 * See guidance to respond to each field, and their use cases, by clicking the arrow to the left of the bold field names below.

+**Extra context:**

+* This section ONLY APPLIES to studies answering “Yes” to “Will your study collect or produce data?” in the Data Availability form section.
+Contact heal-support@datacommons.io for questions or support.
+* This section has 10 fields;
+    * The first 3 fields apply to your study even if your study is not a human subjects study
+    * The final 7 fields apply to your study ONLY if your study is a human subject study

+**Fill out this section of the CEDAR form:**

-Expand the Data section.
-This section has seven fields; click below to expand guidance for each field.
+[Expand](expand-or-collapse-cedar-form-section.md) the Data section.
+This section has ten fields; click below to expand guidance for each field:

 ??? note "Is data quantitative or qualitative?"